 New Zealand Legislation publishes the Gambling Act which contains the formula used to calculate the levy rates.

-The Department of Internal Affairs monitors the gambling industry to ensure that the rules and regulations are followed and that all gambling is in accordance with the Gambling Act.
-As part of its regulatory role, DIA addresses problem gambling through the regulation and enforcement of the supply of gambling opportunities and the manner in which they are provided.
+The Department of Internal Affairs (DIA) administers the rules and regulations for gambling in Aotearoa.
+It monitors the gambling industry to ensure that the rules and regulations are followed and that all gambling is in accordance with the Gambling Act.
+As part of its regulatory role, DIA prevents and minimises gambling harm through regulation, licencing, compliance and enforcement.

-All territorial/local authorities are required to have policies for gambling venues (‘pokie’ venues and TABs) in their districts.
+All territorial/local authorities are required to have policies for gambling venues (‘pokie’ venues and TAB venues) in their districts.
 New gaming machine and TAB sites need territorial authority approval and all gaming machine sites need territorial authority approval to increase their number of machines.